Bleassy/CSIT327-G5-CUSTODITECH/README.md

 ### 🎯 Purpose

-This system allows students to browse and order available items online, and it provides an administrative dashboard for custodial staff to manage inventory, approve requests, and track supplies efficiently.
+This system allows students to reserve unavailable items and order available items online, and it provides an administrative dashboard for custodial staff to manage inventory, approve requests, and track supplies efficiently.
 The goal is to provide:

   - **Faster** service for students and staff
   - **Improved** resource management and inventory tracking